Your website copy is a lot more important than you realize.

 There are some mandatory questions you need to ask yourself and the client to produce the absolutely best copy.

 They include the following.

 What are the features and benefits?

-The features of a product include its size, color, or materials.
+The features of a product include its size, colour, or materials.
 They are factual pieces of information that need to be mentioned.

 However, it’s not what helps sell it.

-Benefits is what makes customers want to take out their credit cards.
+Benefits are what makes customers want to take out their credit cards.